georgjz/georgjz.github.io/_drafts/wyvern/2022-09-08-wyvern-05-DRAFT.md

 A grammar $$G$$ is **right recursive** if it has a nonterminal $$X$$ such that there is a derivation $$X \; \xRightarrow{+} \; \alphaX$$ for any string $$\alpha$$.

-The two important properties here are nullable and cyclic.
-To transform
+The three important properties here are nullable, cyclic and left recursive.
+To transform our context-free grammar into a grammar from the subclass of $$LL(1)$$ grammars, we need to ensure that it has no nullable and no cyclic derivations, and eliminate all left recursion.

 [wyvern01]: {% post_url wyvern/2022-03-10-wyvern-01 %}